-- Individual lesions may appear as a dark brown, black or multi-colored growth with irregular borders that can become crusted and bleed.
+- Individual lesions may appear as a dark brown, black or multi-coloured growth with irregular borders that can become crusted and bleed.

-- An increased risk of developing this disease is seen in people who have fair skin, light hair and eye color, a family history of melanoma or who have had melanoma in the past.
-These tumors can arise in or near a preexisting mole or may appear without warning.
+- An increased risk of developing this disease is seen in people who have fair skin, light hair and eye colour, a family history of melanoma or who have had melanoma in the past.
+These tumours can arise in or near a preexisting mole or may appear without warning.

 - Melanoma may spread to other organs, making it essential to treat this skin cancer early.